datopian/datahub/site/content/docs/searching-datasets.md

 You now have a filter in your page with all possible values automatically added to it.

 ![](https://i.imgur.com/p2miSdg.png)

+In the next lesson, you are gonna learn how to display metadata on the dataset page.

 <DocsPagination prev="/docs/creating-new-datasets" next="/docs/showing-metadata" />